MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-scripts-property.md

 A list of comma-separated strings that represent paths to script files.
 The default is blank, with no scripts being used by the control add-in.

 You can specify multiple files within the same path string by using a combination of a valid literal path and wildcard characters (* and ?).
-However, it does not support regular expressions.
+However, it doesn't support regular expressions.

 ## Remarks

 Although this property is optional, the control add-in must either specify the StartupScript property or specify one or more scripts.
 Scripts can be either external resources referenced using a URL or can be embedded within the extension.
 Embedded script files must be added to the extension project folder in Visual Studio Code and referenced using a relative path.
-For security and usability reasons, it is recommended to reference any external scripts by using the HTTPS protocol.
+For security and usability reasons, it's recommended to reference any external scripts by using the HTTPS protocol.
 Scripts are loaded immediately when the control add-in is initialized.

 ## Example